Estimated reading time: 7 minutes

 18. Sugar

-You won’t ever have any problem sweetening your food and drinks as sugar has an indefinite shelf life.
+You won’t have any problem sweetening your food and drinks as sugar has an indefinite shelf life.
+Sugar can also be used for preserving fruits (like making jams or jellies), and it provides a quick source of energy during times of physical activity or stress.

 White flour only has a shelf life of 10 years.
-Wheat, however, has a shelf life of 20 years, allowing you to make your own flour long after your pre-processed flower has gone bad.
+Wheat berries, however, have a shelf life of 20 years, allowing you to make your own flour long after your pre-processed flour has gone bad.

 20. White Rice